In the beginning

-SOS cards were distributed for residents to put face up in on window sills to attract attention from twice-daily patrols of local streets.
-The card was turned around if it was only food that was needed.
+SOS cards were distributed to residents to put face up on window sills to attract attention from twice-daily patrols of local streets.
+The card was turned to the opposite side if only food was needed.

-On Wednesday December 17, 1919, The Boy Scouts’ Association held a “Re-Union and Offical Welcome Home” for returned soldiers at the Sargent’s Cafe in Market Street Sydney.
+On Wednesday December 17, 1919, the Boy Scouts’ Association held a “Re-Union and Official Welcome Home” for returned soldiers at the Sargent’s Cafe in Market Street, Sydney.
 Over a cold collation of roast sirloin beef, roast lamb, corned beef, York ham and ox tongue with dressed salads of tomatoes and beetroot as well as mashed potatoes and green peas, toasts were made to the King, songs and a duet were performed to piano accompaniment.

-Further speeches were made accompanied by preserved fruit and cream, rice custard, wine and fruit jellies, biscuits and cheese and plain salads.
+Further speeches were made accompanied by preserved fruit and cream, rice custard, wine and fruit jellies, biscuits, cheese and plain salads.
 Schweppes aerated waters were served afterwards with tea and coffee.

 Shakespeare was popular.
 The official booklet began with a quote from Hamlet: “Here’s to thy health.”